-First, in Bulgaria drivers are quite aggressive, which makes getting around a bit scary and intimidating.
-The cars on the road are as unsafe as the drivers, they are often old and their maintenance schedules untouched by the oily hand of a mechanic!
+Bulgarian drivers are quite aggressive, which can make driving intimidating.
+The cars are as unsafe as the drivers, often old and lacking in maintenance.

-Infrastructure is poor, with the road systems throughout the country are largely unfinished.
-Which is another way of saying you'll run into loose gravel and potholes on major
+Infrastructure is poor, and roads throughout the country are largely unfinished; you could run into loose gravel and potholes on major

 Traffic signs and lane markings are scarce and make it very difficult to anticipate dangers.

-Animals and livestock roam the roads in the remote areas.
-Driving in winter and at night is very risky and should be avoided.
+Animals and livestock roam the roads in remote areas, and driving in winter and at night is very risky and should be avoided.